 Always create a plan for everything you do and keep them documented.

-3. Classify your Data
+3. Classify Your Data

-4. Start with Top priority
+4. Start with the Top Priority

 Risk assessment for all Data is necessary and applying security measures to data containing core assets.